hwayne/learntla-v2/docs/topics/tips.rst

 Since liveness properties take a lot longer to check (and can't use `symmetry sets <symmetry_set>`), I use a separate model for just checking liveness properties, which uses smaller constants.

-Using the free space in a module
+Use the extra space in a module
 --------------------------------

 All modules have to take the form